 Create a service account with the cluster admin role for Tiller, the Helm server:

-kubectl create serviceaccount --namespace kube-system tillerkubectl create clusterrolebinding tiller --clusterrole=cluster-admin --serviceaccount=kube-system:tiller
+1kubectl create serviceaccount --namespace kube-system tiller2kubectl create clusterrolebinding tiller --clusterrole=cluster-admin --serviceaccount=kube-system:tiller

 Initialize Tiller in your cluster, and update information of available charts:

 1helm init --service-account tiller2helm repo update